 I’m not going to lie, I tend to struggle with my Christmas budget every single year.
-And it’s even harder now given our current financial situation.
+And it’s even harder now that we have a kid.
+I really just want to spoil her and turn Christmas into a big deal.

 Last year may have been Bee’s first Christmas, but this is going to be the first fun Christmas.
 Sure, last year wasn’t horrible, but she was only 5 months old and had no clue what was going on.
 She was in bed before our big Christmas Eve feast, I had to unwrap all of her gifts for her on Christmas morning and she spent half of Christmas day asleep.